 While RAD offers some hope for NYCHA’s maintenance backlog and bottom line, a look at NYCHA evictions by development suggests the new program might also result in more evictions.

 The flagship development for NYCHA’s private management strategy is also the top location for evictions between 2018 and February 2019.

 The Ocean Bay Houses in Far Rockaway were the first development to be transferred under NYCHA’s RAD plan.
 They have been heralded as a huge success.
 The Ocean Bay Houses were in need of huge amounts of repairs following years of neglect and major damage for Hurricane Sandy.
 At Ocean Bay, a ribbon cutting was held in June to celebrate the completion of more than $500 million in renovations.
 The campus looks well kept.
 New signage is everywhere.
 New boiler units are visible.
 Hallways and the grounds are clean.
 Residents have generally been happy with the repairs.

-But over the past year, 80 households were evicted there, more than double the next highest development, Brownsville, where 49 units were evicted.
+But over a 26 month period, 80 households were evicted there, more than double the next highest development, Brownsville, where 49 units were evicted.

 The new landlord, a partnership between a developer and a management company, brought more than 300 cases in housing court against tenants there since taking over in late 2016.
 With 1,395 units, that’s a case for every five units; 290 of them were for nonpayment of rent.

 Nicole Huston moved to Ocean Bay Houses a year before it was transferred to Wavecrest.
 Last year, her job became part-time, resulting in a significant change in income.
 She filed with the landlord to adjust her rent but it didn’t go through.
 In the process, she wasn’t able to pay the full amount.

 “They didn’t adjust it when I did the recertification at the beginning of the year,” she says

 After going back to court for months, requesting more time to pay, she was evicted from her apartment in May.

 After paying back rent, she eventually regained access.